cstjean/QuickTypes.jl/README.md

 [![codecov.io](http://codecov.io/github/cstjean/QuickTypes.jl/coverage.svg?branch=master)](http://codecov.io/github/cstjean/QuickTypes.jl?branch=master)

 Types are central to Julia programming, but the built-in `type` and `immutable` definitions can be cumbersome to write.
-QuickTypes.jl provides two alternative macros, `@qtype` and `@qimmutable`, with a more convenient syntax:
+QuickTypes.jl provides two alternative macros, `@qmutable` and `@qstruct`, with a more convenient syntax:

 ```julia
 using QuickTypes      # install with Pkg.add("QuickTypes")